savarin/rateflask/README.md

-*This Capstone Project was completed as a part of the Zipfian Academy Data Science Bootcamp, Winter 2015 cohort.
-For developments since then, please visit [github.com/rateflask][github.com/rateflask].*
+*This Capstone Project was completed as a part of the Zipfian Academy Data Science Bootcamp, Winter 2015.*

 rateflask
 ========